 Create an Optimized YouTube Channel

 Actually setting up a YouTube channel is extremely easy.
-All you need to do is log into YouTube with a Google account, click on your profile, and select My Channel.
+All you need to do is log in, click on your profile, and select My Channel.
 Enter in your personal and company details, and choose Create Channel.
 You’ll then be led through a list of steps for setting everything up.

 Once your channel is up and running, however, you’ll need to ensure that it’s clearly branded.
-A smart way to do this is to create a channel banner that showcases your brand logo, as well as important contact information.
+A smart way to do this is to create a channel banner that showcases your brand logo and contact information.
 You’ll also want to include buttons linking to your other social media accounts.

 Open-source design tools like Inkspace provide an easy way to create your YouTube banner (as well as the artwork for your videos).
 Inkspace features a user-friendly control panel and plenty of editing features, and is ideal for creating glossy logos, animated effects, custom fonts, and much more.